Every Elementary Higher Topos has a Natural Number Object: The Loop Space of the Circle

 On the other side every object $F$ with self equivalence $e$ gives us a diagram

-So we get a map $Coeq(e,id_F) \to S^1_\E$.
-As a result of descent we know that these two maps are equivalences and in fact inverses of each other. \end{remone}
+So we get a map $\Coeq(e,id_F) \to S^1_\E$.
+As a result of descent we know that these two maps are equivalences and in fact inverses of each other.

-\begin{exone} Notice one important example of the descent condition.
-By the equivalence of categories stated above, the map $i_\E :1_\E \to S^1_\E$ corresponds to an object in $\E$ along with a self-equivalence of that object.
+Notice one important example of the descent condition.
+By the equivalence of categories (\ref{eq:descent}), the map $i_\E :1_\E \to S^1_\E$ corresponds to an object in $\E$ along with a self-equivalence of that object.
 We already realized that the object is $\Omega S^1_\E$.
-We will name the corresponding self-equivalence $s: \Omega S^1_\E \to \Omega S^1_\E$. \end{exone}
+We will name the corresponding self-equivalence $s: \Omega S^1_\E \to \Omega S^1_\E$.